8 Elegant Floral Scents That Smell Fresh & Feminine

 KOF Tip: Buy the Small Bottle First

-Before investing in a full bottle, try:
+Before committing to a full-size bottle, try:

-- travel sizes
+- travel sprays

 - discovery sets

-- smaller bottles
+- smaller sizes

 You’ll save money, reduce waste, and actually finish the perfumes you own.